stormpath/stormpath-sdk-ios/README.md

 ## Setting up the API Endpoints

 Stormpath's default configuration will attempt to connect to `http://localhost:3000/`.
 This is the default configuration for the `express-stormpath` integration and is useful when you're testing in the iOS simulator.
-However, you'll need to modify this for any other configurations.
+However, you'll need to modify this for any other setups.

 Swift: